XuEthan/cse15l-lab-reports/LR_4/lab-report-4-week-8.md

 [some escaped \[ brackets \]](example.com)
 ```

-We expect that getLinks will retrieve all links in the page despite some not functionally working as a link in the markdown format:
+We expect that getLinks will retrieve the following links: a.com, a.com(()), example.com

 ![Image](snip2expect.PNG)

 Test case created to test snippet 1 using my implementation: